AndreaDejanGrande/Triglav/doc/MINING.md

 ### --shaders XXX

-is an option where you tell sgminer how many shaders your GPU has.
-This helps sgminer try to choose some meaningful baseline parameters.
+is an option where you tell Triglav how many shaders your GPU has.
+This helps Triglav try to choose some meaningful baseline parameters.
 Use this table below to determine how many shaders your GPU has, and note that there are some variants of these cards.
-If this is not set, sgminer will query the device for how much memory it supports and will try to set a value based on that.
+If this is not set, Triglav will query the device for how much memory it supports and will try to set a value based on that.